UoW-ATM/Mercury/docs/Modules.rst

         self.agent.atp.wait_for_flight_in_optimisation_horizon(msg)

 Note that these are `functions`, not methods, but that we use the name ``self`` for the first argument to make it look like they are methods, which they will be at runtime.
-Note also that do not need to rewrite a function that has not been modified (here the ``notify_flight_in_execution_horizon``), exactly like we would do for an inheritance.
+Note also that there is no need to rewrite a function that has not been modified (here the ``notify_flight_in_execution_horizon``), exactly like we would do for an inheritance.

 Now at runtime we do something like this: